-- 1. Management Option boundary and/or protection level changes are typically initiated by Jurisdictional Agencies but may be initiated by Protecting Agencies or other cooperators. - 2.
-All affected and adjacent Jurisdictional Agencies and Protecting FMOs will be made aware of and given the opportunity to participate in the change process. - Approved and verified Management Option change packages will be submitted by Protecting FMOs to the AFS Fire Planning Specialists, AICC Emergency Operations Coordinator, and AFS GIS Staff by March 1. - 4.
-The Interagency Fire Management Option Boundaries layer will be updated by April 1. - 5.
-If any participant in the review/change process believes that the change process has been circumvented, unfairly implemented, or unduly delayed they will notify their AWFCG representative.
+- Management Option boundary and/or protection level changes are typically initiated by Jurisdictional Agencies but may be initiated by Protecting Agencies or other cooperators. - 2.
+Notify all affected and adjacent Jurisdictional Agencies and Protecting FMOs and give them the opportunity to participate in the change process. - 3.
+Protecting FMOs will submit approved and certified Management Option change packages to the Statewide Fire Planners, AICC Emergency Operations Coordinator, and AFS GIS Staff by March 1. - The AFS GIS Staff will update the Interagency Fire Management Option Boundaries layer by April 1. - 5.
+If any participant in the review/change process believes that the change process has been circumvented, unfairly implemented, or unduly delayed, they will notify their AWFCG representative.
 The AWFCG is the final arbitrator for resolving procedural issues associated with the fire management option review/change process.